Drawn to Life: SpongeBob SquarePants Edition

 Drawn to Life: SpongeBob SquarePants Edition is a video game for the Nintendo DS.
 It is a spin-off of 5th Cell's 2007 DS game Drawn to Life, and is based on the Nickelodeon animated comedy series SpongeBob SquarePants, specifically the episode "Frankendoodle".
 The game was developed by Altron and published by Play THQ, a former subsidiary of THQ.
-It was released in North America, Australia, Europe, and Japan in 2008.
+It was released in North America, Australia, and Europe in 2008.